 • Checks also have a safety feature called an MICR (magnetic ink character recognition) line.
 Located at the bottom of the check, this usually shows details like the issuing bank’s routing number.
 The ink should look flat and dull.
 If it looks shiny when you hold it under the light, it may be a fake check.

 Think you have a fake check in hand?
-Talk to your bank about how to proceed, and you may want to report it to the Federal Trade Commission (FTC) or the Better Business Bureau (BBB), which has a Scam Tracker department.
+Talk to your bank about how to proceed, and you may want to report it to the Federal Trade Commission (FTC) or the Better Business Bureau (BBB), which has a Scam Tracker database.

-Recommended: Cashier’s Check vs Certified Check
+Recommended: Certified Check

 The Takeaway